 Don’t forget your Halloween décor!
 A few small decorations can really make it feel like a party, without breaking the bank.
 If you have trees, you could teepee them for a ghostly feel, but we all have a newfound appreciation for toilet paper, so that might be a fun game we leave in 2019!
 You can decorate with carved pumpkins, orange light bulbs in the outdoor fixtures, or whatever you want to set the mood for your neighborhood Spookfest.

 Must-Have Festive Food and Candy

-Our neighborhood is participating in a chili cook off, to balance the kid’s sugar high.
-We plan to offer a food table with everyone’s best chili recipe and all the fixins!
+Our neighborhood is participating in a chili cook-off, to balance the kid’s sugar high.
+We plan to offer a food table with everyone’s best chili recipe and all the fixings!
 Set out hand sanitizer, and use disposable tableware, as extra safety measures during this season.
 The local dollar store typically has disposable plates and silverware super cheap, as well as fun decorations.

 Step it Up a Notch with S’mores!

 If the candy isn’t enough, how about a s’mores station?
 Several neighbors have fire pits, and we plan to offer traveling smores, with different styles at each house to spice it up!
 Offer different types of chocolate, cookies, and even some fun flavored marshmallows for some added fun.
 My personal favorite combination is fudge striped cookies, Reese Peanut Butter Cups, and campfire jumbo marshmallows.
 If you haven’t tried this combo, it’s a must for your Spookfest s’mores station!